isomerpages/moe-chungchenghighyis/Resources/announcements/_posts/2024-12-18-post-2025 Sec 1 Posting.md

 <p>Parents would receive through Parents Gateway (PG) portal from us by 20
 Dec 2024.</p>
 <p></p>
-<p>Please response to the notification to take up the offer if you are eligible.</p>
+<p>Please response to the notification to take up the offer if your child
+is eligible.</p>
 </td>
 </tr>
 </tbody>